 Lastly, add in the vanilla extract before leaving the mixture to rest overnight.

 The next morning, we make the sugar syrup that’s called the honey by boiling a kg of sugar with 3 to 4 cups of water and 4 to 5 crushed cardamom pods.
 Simple does it.
 We don’t make too much honey so that we don’t have too much sugar.
 It also means, we can make sweets more often. 😉

-I don’t know what the cast iron pan that we use to make the honey balls is called.
-If you do, please let me know and I’ll add it in here.
+I don’t know what the cast iron pan that we use to make the honey balls is called in East Indian Marathi, but otherwise, it’s called an appe pan or appam pan.
+If you do know the Eastya word, please let me know and I’ll add it in here.
 We drop a few spoons of ghee into the pan and heat it.